linux-system-roles/mssql/README.md

 spaces in the password because `sqlcmd` cannot authorize when the password includes those symbols.

-This variable is required when you run the role to install MSSQL.
+This variable is required when you run the role to install SQL Server.

-When running this role on a host that has MSSQL installed, the `mssql_password` variable overwrites the existing sa user password to the one that you specified.
+When running this role on a host that has SQL Server installed, the `mssql_password` variable overwrites the existing sa user password to the one that you specified.

 Default: `null`